Roads for the Future

 - strong collaboration between local highway authorities and Highways England – which should be aided by the emerging sub-national transport bodies;

-UPDATE MARCH 2017 The report was well-received by key players in Government and roads delivery, as shown by the notes of the discussions following publication.
-A Major Road Network for England – Summary of Seminar 8 December 2016 We expect that DfT will be setting out next steps shortly.
+The report was well-received by key players in Government and roads delivery, as shown by the notes of the discussions following publication.
+A Major Road Network for England – Summary of Seminar 8 December 2016.

 Click below to access the full report, and a 12-page summary report.